Ezra-Carriere/Carriere_E_Buria_M_Kabongo_E_Music_Mixer/README.md

 ## Installation

-By using the drag and drop feature, you can play different audio tracks
+By using the drag and drop feature, and the different buttons on the page you can play different audio tracks

 ## Usage